sara-nl/iRODS-RDM-Compute-training/2-DataManagement-and-Compute-Python-API.md

 - Up and download data collections
 - Add and edit metadata
 - Set Accession control lists for data objects and collections
+- Query for data using user defined metadata

-## Exploring the python API to iRODS in interactive mode
+## Exploring the python API to iRODS in ipython

 ### Login to the Compute cluster lisa
+We will be using the compute cluster Lisa as our user interface.
+So first we need to login:
 ```
-ssh user@lisa.surfsara.nl
+ssh <USERNAME>@lisa.surfsara.nl
 ```

 Now you are on the login node of the lisa HPC cluster.
 Here you have access to a python compiler and interactive coding environment and we will install the python API for iRODS.
 The login node behaves like any compute node in a cluster, i.e. when our code works here, it will also work on the compute nodes.